Thank you for your response

 The Goods and Service Tax (GST) is a relatively new legislation in India.
 While it does have the legislation for an entire indirect tax structure ranging from the charge of tax to seizing of assets for enforcement, the same is not implemented all at once.
 The system of GST is being implemented in a phased manner and now it has come on par with its direct tax peer with the appointment of a Revisional Authority.
-We will discuss the following matters in relation to this topic:

 A Revisional Authority is an authority that has the power to call for and examine the records of any proceedings carried out by an officer who is a subordinate to him and conduct a further enquiry as he may deem fit.
 The Revisional Authority can revise the original order, i.e., it can pass an order to overrule the order of such officer in the interest of revenue.

 The Revisional Authority may decide whether to act or not on any matter.
 The Commissioner of State tax or Union Territory tax may only request the Revisional Authority to exercise its powers.
 The taxpayer cannot approach the GST Revisional Authority but will only be given an opportunity of being heard in case an order is to be passed against him.